CHINAKNOWLEDGE - a universal guide for China studies | HOME | About

-The Lüshi chunqiu 呂氏春秋 "Spring and Autumn of Master Lü" is a collection of treatises on cosmological matters from the late Warring States period 戰國 (5th cent.-221 BCE).
-It is said to have been compiled by the numerous retainers of Lü Buwei 呂不韋, counselor-in-chief of the state of Qin 秦.
+Lüshi chunqiu 呂氏春秋 "Spring and Autumn of Master Lü", occasionally abbreviated to Lülan 呂覽 "Lü's examinations" (which is actually the second part of the tripartite collection), is a collection of treatises on cosmological matters from the late Warring States period 戰國 (5th cent.-221 BCE).
+It is said to have been compiled by the numerous retainers of Lü Buwei 呂不韋 (d.
+253 BCE), Counsellor-in-chief of the state of Qin 秦.
 Retainers of nobles during that time were often men of higher education who represented a philosophical school or school of thinkers.
 They were used not only to entertain their master but also to provide him with useful knowledge or advice in daily politics.
-There is also the title of Lülan 呂覽 "Lü's examinations".
+The universal history Shiji 史記 says that Lü Buwei had as many as 3,000 retainers, so that is must be assumed that the Lüshi chunqiu is the product of a large group of authors.

 The Lüshi chunqiu consists of 8 chapters of examinations (lan 覽), 6 chapters of discourses (lun 論), and 16 chapters of almanachs (ji 紀), in 160 parts.
-In ancient bibliographies it is normally listed among the miscellaneous masters (zajia 雜家), although it contains also Confucian and Daoist thought as well as theories of the nominalists (mingjia 名家), legalists, Mohists, agronomists and the Yin-Yang thinkers.
-Although the Lüshi chunqiu has been compiled by the hands of many authors the final redaction must have been in the hands of an excellent team, as the whole composition is very consistent and integrative.
-It covers a vast range of topics, beginning with the seasons, the corresponding phenology and the integrative correlation of all appearances in the universe, and treating all different matters in state and society, economy, military, and behaviour.
-It thus serves as a handbook for a person in a high position to better understand the correlations of all things on earth.
+The transmitted version is arranged in 26 juan or fascicles.
+In ancient bibliographies, the book is usually listed among the miscellaneous masters (zajia 雜家), although it contains also Confucian and Daoist thought as well as theories of the dialecticians (mingjia 名家), legalists, Mohists, agronomists and the Yin-Yang thinkers.
+Even if the Lüshi chunqiu has been compiled by the hands of many authors the final redaction must have been in the hands of an team of experts who transformed the whole compilation into a very consistent and integrative corpus.
+It covers a vast range of topics, beginning with the seasons, the corresponding phaenology and the integrative correlation of all phenomena in the universe (bei tiandi wanwu gujin zhi shi 備天地萬物古今之事 "it covers all aspects of Heaven and Earth, the ten thousand things, the past and the present"), and treating all different matters in state and society, economy, military, and individual behaviour.
+It thus serves as a handbook for persons in a positions and trains them to better understand the correlations of all things on earth.
 The language of the Lüshi chunqiu is very vivid, especially by the use of parables and allegories and the many semi-historical stories reported.

 There is a complete translation into English by John Knoblock (2000).
 The Annals of Lü Buwei.
 Stanford: Stanford University Press.
 A translation into French by Ivan P. Kamenarovic (1998).
 Printemps et Automnes de Lü Buwei.
 Paris: Éditions du Cerf.
 And a partial translation into German by Richard Wilhelm (1928).
 Frühling und Herbst des Lü Bu We.
 Jena: Diederichs.